Ninilon/bruce-esp32-s3-devkitc-1-npsram-fixed/README.md

 This repository only adds 1 bin file that i compiled for my board.
 The issue with bruce for now is missing otadata partition in both releases and webflasher.
 I added that partition, compiled the binary and flashed it - everything worked for me.
 I will not fix or change the file.
 I might update it in the future.
 My board chip is N16R8.
+The file name is Bruce-esp32-s3-devkitc1-psram-fixed.bin.
+Just download and flash it at 0x0.

 ![Bruce Main Menu](./media/pictures/bruce_banner.jpg)